megamixfedition/mmfe/README.md

 FlyingSpirits-P for the PDXHD Modules used on MMD to make poses.

 ## Tools Credits
-Thanks Skyth for MMM and DatabaseConverter<br>
+Thanks Skyth for MMM and DatabaseConverter.<br>
-Samyuu for ScriptEditor<br>
+Samyuu for ScriptEditor.<br>
-and Korenkonder for PD Tool
+Korenkonder for PD Tool.

 # FAQ
 ### What's the difference between PS3 and RPCS3?